-If you’ve been nervous about resuming exercise post-baby due to concerns of how it may impact your milk supply, you can relax.
+If you’ve been nervous about resuming exercise post-baby due to concerns about how it may impact your milk supply, you can relax.
 It is a myth that exercise decreases milk production.
 Studies have shown absolutely no difference in milk production or nutrient composition between those who exercise, and those who do not.
 Moreover, the American College of Obstetricians and Gynecologists (ACOG) states that “regular aerobic exercise in lactating mothers has been shown to improve maternal cardiovascular fitness without affecting milk production, composition, or infant growth.”
 That said, it’s a good idea to follow the 10 tips below to help both you and your little one have a better experience when nursing and working out.

 - Feed your baby or pump prior to exercise to avoid exercise discomfort or engorged breasts.